Null-0perator/Ad-Hoc/README.md

 Ad Hoc contains:

--programs for collecting information about the application;
+  programs for collecting information about the application;
--programs for preparing and configuring portable application;
+  programs for preparing and configuring portable application;
--program for creating launchers for selected executable files;
+  program for creating launchers for selected executable files;
--program for packaging portable application into the archive.
+  program for packaging portable application into the archive.

 The basic directory layout of each portable app consists of a main directory, PortApp which contains three directories: App, Data and Source: